 Political Exposed People (PEP) Check

 Politically Exposed Persons (PEPs) are defined as high-risk people because they have a higher risk for crimes such as bribery, money laundering, or corruption than normal people.
-That is why, according to regulatory recommendations, businesses should know the PEP meaning, identify PEPs, detect, and control them.
+That is why, according to regulatory recommendations, businesses should know the pep meaning, identify PEPs, and detect them.
+It is also very important for them to PEP check.
+Anti-Money Laundering Regulations have PEP sanctions.
 It should not be forgotten that bribery and corruption are very important problems in the world.
 For example, approximately one trillion dollars of bribery are processed every year, and the amount of corruption in the world is estimated to be 2.6 trillion dollars.